bogomirov/keyboard-shortcuts/README.md

 **The only problem is if you could remember how.**

 When under pressure, gunning for that deadline, you have no time to dwell into manuals, learn new features, let search for keyboard shortcuts.
 You just blindly run, relying on what you know by heart.
 But human memory is a tricky thing - it doesn't always play by the rules you may expect.
-So when you are under pressure, you stick to the basics, start making errors, and as a result you under-perform.
+So you stick to the basics, start making errors, and as a result you under-perform.

 **The images provided here intend to get you back in track, today.**